LYuan22/BetBot/README.md

 # BetBot

 This is a Discord Bot that allows users to place bets on NBA Games, and uses a database to keep track of games, bets, and users.
-Users are able to bet fake money through a list of discord commands.
+Users are able to bet fake money using the $bet command or gamble their money using $coinflip.

 **Commands**